-Graduate study and research opportunities in Engineering exist in aeronautics, applied mechanics, civil, mechanical, electrical, chemical engineering, and materials science, with courses broadly outlined, leading to advanced degrees.
-The courses leading to the degree of Master of Science normally require one year of work following the Bachelor's degree and are designed to prepare the engineer for professional work of more specialized and advanced nature.
-A sixth year leads to the degree of Aeronautical Engineer, Civil Engineer, Electrical Engineer, or Mechanical Engineer.
-In addition, advanced work is offered in Aeronautics, Applied Mechanics, Chemical Engineering, Civil Engineering, Electrical Engineering, Mechanical Engineering, Materials Science, and Engineering Science leading to the degree of Doctor of Philosophy.
+Graduate study and research opportunities in Engineering exist in aeronautics, civil, mechanical, electrical, and chemical engineering, with courses broadly outlined, leading to the degree of Master of Science.
+These courses normally require one year of work following the Bachelor's degree and are designed to prepare the engineer for professional work of more specialized and advanced nature.
+A sixth year leads to the degree of Aeronautical

+Engineer, Chemical Engineer, Civil Engineer, Electrical Engineer, or Mechanical Engineer.
+In addition, advanced work is offered in Aeronautics, Chemical Engineering, Civil Engineering, Electrical Engineering, Mechanical Engineering, and Engineering Science leading to the degree of Doctor of Philosophy.
 In all phases of the graduate program students are encouraged to include in their courses of study a considerable amount of work outside of their specialized fields, particularly in mathematics and physics.

-The Division of Engineering includes those curricula and facilities which are a part of the options of Civil, Electrical, Mechanical Engineering, Aeronautics, Applied Mechanics, Materials Science, and Engineering Science in which degrees designated with these options are given.
+The Division of Engineering includes those curricula and facilities which are a part of the options of Civil, Electrical, Mechanical Engineering and Aeronautics and Engineering Science in which degrees designated with these options are given.
 In addition, the Division includes subjects and research facilities in which no specific degree is offered, but which form a part of a student's course of study or are available to him as optional work.
-These subjects are Hydraulics and Hydrodynamics, Jet Propulsion, Nuclear Energy Technology, and Physical Metallurgy.
-Some of the specialized laboratory facilities available for instruction and research are the various wind tunnels, the Computer Center, which includes the Analog and Digital Computers, the Dynamics Laboratory, a Nuclear Measurements Laboratory, and the several facilities for work in Hydraulic Structures, Hydrodynamics, Physical Metallurgy and Properties of materials.
+These subjects are Applied Mechanics, Hydraulics and Hydrodynamics, Jet Propulsion, Nuclear Energy Technology, and Physical Metallurgy.
+Some of the specialized laboratory facilities available for instruction and research are the various wind tunnels, the Computer Center, which includes the Analog and Digtal Computers, the Dynamics Laboratory, a Nuclear Measurements Laboratory, and the several facilities for work in Hydraulic Structures, Hydrodynamics, Physical Metallurgy and Properties of materials.